History of Maryland: The Revolutionary period

 Annapolis served as the temporary United States capital from November 26, 1783, to June 3, 1784, and the Confederation Congress met in the recently completed Maryland State House.
 Annapolis was a candidate to become the new nation's permanent capital before the site along the Potomac River was selected for the District of the Columbia.
 It was in the old Senate chamber that General George Washington famously resigned his commission as commander in chief of the Continental Army on December 23, 1783.
 It was also there that the Treaty of Paris of 1783, which ended the Revolutionary War, was ratified by Congress on January 14, 1784.

 Major General William Smallwood, having served under General George Washington during the Revolutionary War, then Commander-in-Chief of the Continental Army, became the fourth American Governor of Maryland.
-In 1787, Governor William Smallwood called together and convened the state convention in order to decide whether to ratify the proposed U.S. Constitution in 1788.
+In 1787, Governor William Smallwood called together and convened the state convention to decide whether to ratify the proposed U.S. Constitution in 1788.
 The majority of the votes at the convention were in favor of ratification, and Maryland became the seventh state to ratify the Constitution.